 Possible Arc Fault Causes:

-2. Screw type terminal connections can come loose due to changes in temperature.
+- Screw-type terminal connections can come loose due to temperature changes.

 Bad crimp connections or connections that are not fully mated can be found using the same tugging method.
 Do not just concentrate on field installed connectors.
 There have been many instances where the factory crimp connection on the PV panel were the cause of arcing issues.
 The same goes with the PV junction boxes.
 Damage can happen between the factory and the site or the diodes can fail both which can cause serial arcing and trigger an arc fault.
 The visual method is very easy, does not require special tools and is effective at pinpointing the failure to a component.
 An example of connections not mated and causing arc faults is shown below.